alice-and-eve/2023/index.md

 Do you want to support us connect women in computing by sponsering Alice & Eve?
 Please contact the organizers!

+## Contact Us

+For questions regarding the workshop, please contact the organizers!

 ## Organizing committee

     Burcu Kulahcioglu Ozkan